Bam04bi/MicroServices/README.md

 V. [Running the Application](#v-Running-the-application)

 ## Objective
 This tutorial aims to develop a comprehensive understanding of microservices architecture.
-Key aspects of this learning include creating and registering microservices, connecting to an in-memory H2 database, establishing a gateway service, and implementing synchronous communication between microservices using the OPENFEIGN tool.
+Key aspects of this learning include creating and registering microservices, connecting to MySQL database, establishing a gateway service, and implementing synchronous communication between microservices using the OPENFEIGN tool.

 In this tutorial, we adopt a microservices-based architecture, characterized by breaking down an application into small independent services.
 At the core of this structure are client microservices, autonomous entities that interact to provide a complete functionality.
 The API Gateway acts as a centralized entry point, simplifying request management by directing traffic to the appropriate microservices.
 The Eureka discovery server plays a crucial role by allowing each microservice to dynamically register, forming a decentralized directory of available services.